Calendar of EventsDon't forget to read

 The society continues working for the good of the church.
 A new tomb for the Shroud was purchased in 2011.
 His Grace, Bishop NIKON, Fr.
 Joseph J. Gallick, Fr.
 Spero Page and Fr.
 Mark Doku participated in blessing the new tomb at the conclusion of services commemorating the Patronal Feast Day of the Annunciation of the Mother of God.

-The 2016 officers of the society are: Ann Powers, President; Ilira Shehu, Vice-President; Elizabeth Packer, Treasurer; Joanne Nako, Secretary; and Madeline Socrat and Violet Anthony, Controllers.
+The 2017 officers of the society are: Ann Powers, President; Ilira Shehu, Vice-President; Elizabeth Packer, Treasurer; Florina Uyar, Secretary; and Violet Tutuny and Violet Anthony, Controllers.